-Murals
+Murals and Artwork

-Description: Murals associated with the history of Latinos in California can be found throughout the state, with concentrations in large cities such as Los Angeles, San Diego, and San Francisco.
-They are most frequently located on the exterior of buildings and can also be found on interior common spaces as well, such as dining rooms in restaurants or lobbies in commercial and institutional buildings.
+Description - Murals and artwork associated with the history of Latinos in California can be found throughout the state, with concentrations in large cities such as Los Angeles, San Diego, and San Francisco.
+Murals are most frequently located on the exterior of buildings and can also be found on interior common spaces, such as dining rooms in restaurants or lobbies in commercial and institutional buildings.
 They are often found on buildings belonging to Latino businesses or institutions.
-Murals may be found in other public spaces, such as freeway retaining walls and bridge supports.
+In addition, murals may be found in other public spaces, such as freeway retaining walls.
+Artwork can be categorized as objects, structures, or buildings.
+Eligible objects can include monuments, sculpture, statuary, and fountains.
+Eligible structures can include kiosks, gazebos, and bandstands.
+Eligible buildings can include buildings that have received artistic modifications or design elements to their interior or exterior, separate from murals.
+Artwork that does not qualify as a building, structure, or object under National Register of Historic Places categories, such as a small, movable sculpture, or a painting mounted in a frame, are not eligible under this property type.

-Significance: Murals by important Latino artists or art collectives may be eligible for listing in the National Register under Criterion C as the work of a master Latino artist or for their high artistic value.
-There are too many Latino artists to mention here individually, and many artists are still alive and working.
-Examples of important Latino art collectives include and are not limited to: the Mexican American Liberation Art Front in Oakland; Self-Help Graphics in Los Angeles; Toltecas en Aztlan and Congresso de Artistas Chicanos de Aztlan in San Diego; Broche del Valle in the Salinas Valley; Mujeres Muralistas in the San Francisco Bay Area; Royal Chicano Air Force in the Sacramento Valley; and the Royal Chicano Navy in the Fresno area.
-Murals may also be eligible under Criterion A if they illustrate the development of Latino or Chicano visual arts in the twentieth century, often most notably the art of the Chicano movement.
+Significance - Murals and artwork by important Latino artists or art collectives may be eligible for listing in the National Register under Criterion C as the work of a master Latino artist or for their high artistic value.
+There are too many Latino artists to mention here, and many potentially eligible artists are still alive and working.
+Examples of important Latino art collectives include the Mexican American Liberation Art Front in Oakland, Self-Help Graphics in Los Angeles, Toltecas en Aztlan and Congresso de Artistas Chicanos de Aztlan in San Diego, Broche del Valle in the Salinas Valley, Mujeres Muralistas in the San Francisco Bay Area, the Royal Chicano Air Force in Sacramento, and the Royal Chicano Navy in the Fresno area to name just a few.
+Murals and artwork may also be eligible under Criterion A if they illustrate the development of Latino or Chicano visual arts in the twentieth century, often most notably the art of the Chicano movement.
 For much of the twentieth century, murals provided Latinos with a means for public artistic expression, often in response to events or circumstances in the community.
-Latinos utilized murals to express opinions, political ideas, and emotion.
+Latinos utilized murals to express opinions, political ideas, and emotion, among other things.
 Though occurring since the first decades of the twentieth century and pulling inspiration from the muralism movement in Mexico, murals as an art form became widespread during the Chicano movement of the 1960s and 1970s.